 A small number of people with gallstones may develop serious problems.
 This can happen if the gallstones cause a severe blockage.
-It can also happen if they move into another part of the digestive system.
+It can also happen if the gallstones move into another part of the digestive system.

 Complications include: